 The second focus of the programs of NHMA has documented critical information from Hispanic physicians who care for Hispanic patients -cultural competence information, language services information, strategies for Hispanics without insurance and to enhance quality of healthcare and model health care delivery programs.

-The third focus of the programs of NHMA is career advancement for medical school students, public health students, residents, and physicians.
+The third focus of the programs of NHMA is mentoring and career advancement for medical school students, public health students, residents, and physicians.

 This year, NHMA has the following programs: 1) Mentoring Program for the NHMA Council of Residents; 2) Mentoring for Medical Students interested in Primary Care Careers in underserved communities supported by the GE Foundation; 3) Medical School Recruitment Program for university and high school premedical students with GW University and UTHSC San Antonio Medical Schools, Charles R. Drew University of Medicine and Science and the AAMC, supported by the US Department of Health and Human Services Office of Minority Health; 4) NHMA and the NHMA California Leadership Fellowship for mid-career Hispanic physicians, supported by the California Wellness Foundation and the California HealthCare Foundation.

-NHMA recently established six Regional Steering Committees, who met at the 17th Annual Conference, and will host the West, Southwest, Midwest, Northeast, Southeast and Washington, DC Metro Region Forums with featured speakers addressing Hispanic health issues and priorities on an annual basis.
+In 2013, NHMA established six Regional Steering Committees, who meet at the NHMA Annual Conference, to plan the West, Southwest, Midwest, Northeast, Southeast and Washington, DC Metro Region Forums with featured speakers addressing Hispanic health issues in September - October annually.

 NHMA has launched its 2014 Covered Hispanics Campaign to support health professionals from our networks to work with media partners - Univision, Noticias MundoFox, Telemundo, CNN en Espanol, NBC Latino, ImpreMedia, National Association of Hispanic Publications, Hispanic Link, Latina Style Magazine and others.
 Donate today to this campaign, by clicking here.